 Publish & Flourish: Become a Prolific Scholar

-Publish & Flourish: Become a Prolific Scholar helps faculty and graduate students greatly increase their productivity by writing 15–30 minutes daily; keeping records of time spent writing; and exchanging feedback on drafts with others.
+Publish & Flourish: Become a Prolific Scholar helps faculty and graduate students greatly increase their productivity by writing at least 15–30 minutes daily; keeping records of time spent writing; and exchanging feedback weekly on drafts of writing.
 Participants in the program increased their productivity by a factor of three.
-They reported writing prose that was “clearer, simpler, more cohesive, better organized and more reader-centered.”
-Publish & Flourish is offered in spring during odd-numbered years.
+They reported writing prose that was “clearer, simpler, better organized and more reader-centered.”

 Scholarly Writing Retreat